MartinYeung5/hackathon_project/README.md

 Hong Kong (at the beginning)

 ## F. Target Group
-1. School
+1. Organization or public who will use the color pencil or watercolor
-2. Public who need free painting material
+2. Organization or public who need free painting material
-3. Public who have expried cosmetic products
+3. Organization or public who have expried cosmetic products
-4. Paartner who can help us to reporduce the color pen from expried cosmetic products
+4. Partner who can recycle the expried cosmetic products to become color pencil or watercolor

 ## G. Project Impact
 1. Protect environment(can reuse the expired cosmetic products)